Training & Attorney Development

 Munger, Tolles & Olson's 1:1 partner-to-associate ratio and culture of collegiality means attorneys work in closely knit teams.
 This naturally lends itself to meaningful early responsibility and ongoing feedback from team members.
 Informal assessments are supplemented by a biannual associate review where each associate receives a formal review of his or her performance and progress.
 Regular evaluations allow for two-way communication and ensure that associates are provided meaningful career development opportunities.

 In-House Training Program

-The firm holds an annual Litigation Training Day for junior and summer associates.
-The all-day event includes an intensive walk-through of critical litigation topics including: Strategic Thinking and Preparing for Trial, Propounding and Responding to Discovery and Working with Experts.
-Munger Tolles also hosts a two-day National Institute for Trial Advocacy (NITA) deposition seminar, which enables attorneys to craft a successful and unique deposition style.
+The firm holds an annual Litigation Training Day for junior associates.
+The all-day event includes an intensive walk-through of critical litigation topics including: Strategic Thinking and Preparing for Trial, Propounding and Responding to Discovery, and Working with Experts.
+Munger, Tolles & Olson also hosts a two-day National Institute for Trial Advocacy (NITA) deposition seminar, which enables attorneys to craft a successful and unique deposition style.

 Other examples of structured trainings offered by the firm include: